hertie-data-science-lab/dsl-teaching-course-setup/docs/DEPLOYMENT-CHECKLIST.md

 ## Inputs by file

-Anything you don't supply is synthesised or skipped, never blocks.
-All `classroom-config` files are private (PII stays there); a cohort's own `.github/dsl-course.yml` is just a pointer back to its course org - never edit it.
+> NB: all these `classroom-config/` files are kept in a private repo (PII stays there; not leaked publicly).

 ### `dsl-course.yml`

 Live example: [`example-course/course-org/dsl-course.yml`](../example-course/course-org/dsl-course.yml).

-Course org's `.github` repo - the course's identity card.
-Bootstrap writes it; you only ever touch `course_admins` (and optional display-only cards for the public course site).
+- Course org's `.github` repo - the course's identity card.
+- Bootstrap writes it; you can optionally edit it; edits here are propagated to the course orgs' `.github` (which is mostly a series of pointers to this file).

 ```yaml
 org: DSL-Demo-Course-E1234